 The Rocky Mountain Section PGA Foundation, established by the Rocky Mountain Section PGA, is a non-profit charitable organization whose purpose is to promote and develop programs dedicated to young people throughout the geographic territory of the Rocky Mountain Section PGA.
 It is a priority of the Rocky Mountain Section PGA Foundation to grow the game of golf while using the game and its core values of honesty, integrity, respect, courtesy, sportsmanship and perseverance to enhance the quality of life for all youth.
 It is the mission of the Rocky Mountain Section PGA Foundation to teach these positive life skills to all who participate in the Foundation’s programs.
 In an effort to achieve its purpose and mission, the Rocky Mountain Section PGA currently supports and administers the following programs.

 The Rocky Mountain Section PGA Foundation currently administers two scholarship programs, the Snake River Chapter PGA Scholarship and Yellowstone Chapter PGA Scholarship.
 These academic based scholarship programs award scholarships annually to college-bound high school seniors based on academic achievement, community and extracurricular activity, leadership, and involvement and contribution to the game of golf.
-Through the support of donations by Rocky Mountain Section PGA members and the golfing public, the scholarship programs have awarded more than $200,000 to deserving youth over the past thirty years.
+Through the support of donations by Rocky Mountain Section PGA members and the golfing public, the scholarship programs have awarded more than $250,000 to deserving youth over the past 4 decades.

 Clubs Fore Kids